d0x2f/retro.tools-backend/extras/loadtesting/README.md

 ## Setup

-Before you can run a load test there is some initial setup you need to do.
+Before we can run a load test there is some initial setup to do first.
 First we need a board with some ranks and we need both cards_open and voting_open to be true.
 Edit locustfile.py and insert the appropriate IDs into the placeholders at the top of the file.